 Roxi came back to ABR and is in a foster home with an older male Boxer and grandkids she adores.
 Roxi is still gentle, trusting and eager to share as many kisses as possible.

 Roxi’s current foster family, her previous ABR foster family, and the staff where she boarded waiting for a foster home have had no difficulty with Roxi at all and all adore her.
 Through all this she still has a positive, upbeat, wigglebutt demeanor.
 She doesn’t like every dog she meets, but she likes most of them.

-Roxi is heartworm negative and very healthy.
-She’s on the smaller side for a female and is trying to lose a pound or 2.
-Roxi does not get on furniture unless invited (or so excited to offer another ear nibble she just can’t help it).
+Roxi is heartworm negative and very healthy and on the smaller side for a female.
+Roxi does not get on furniture unless invited.
 She loves her walks but is not comfortable in confined spaces with dogs she does not know.
-She likes to sleep near her foster mom or foster auntie overnight.
 She doesn’t live with kids but sees her grandkids all the time and is very gentle and loving with them.
-She would likely do best as an adored only dog or with a fur buddy.
+She would likely do best as an adored only dog or with a fur buddy as she is now.
 This beautiful older lady is eagerly awaiting her new forever family.
 ABR will be quite cautious about Roxi’s placement to ensure she is not left alone again.